Dwscdv3/CustomMap2D/README.md

 <small>(They are unlikely to be added unless someone requested them.)</small>

-* Subsets of the color palette
+* Custom color palette (currently v1.16 palette is hard-coded)
 * Input image resizing and dithering
-* Split an image into multiple maps